 - Registered players

-$40 to enter +ticket fee of $3 via Eventbrite + Coin drop for each game.
-Tickets will go on sale at 10:00 AM Pacific Time, September 17th, 2016.
-Go here (link will be up soon) to get your ticket!
+$40 to enter + ticket fee of $3 via Eventbrite + Coin drop for each game.
+Tickets will go on sale at 12:00 PM (Noon) Pacific Time, September 22nd, 2016.
+Go to http://citychamp5.eventbrite.com to get your ticket!

 City Champ 5 will be played at Free Gold Watch in San Francisco.
-This is an arcade combined with a print shop.
+FGW is an arcade combined with a print shop.
 Due to the nature of this location, there is limited space to place chairs for players to sit in between rounds.
 Also, be prepared that physical space between machines will be tight.
-We strive to put on a fair, fun tournament, and we welcome players of all caliber to join.
+We strive to put on a fair, fun tournament, and we welcome players of all skill levels to participate.
 Free Gold Watch is located at 1767 Waller St. between Shrader and Stanyan.
 Tourists call the neighborhood “Haight Ashbury.”
 Locals call it the Upper Haight.

 - Match play!

 - Qualification will be 12 rounds in groups of 4 players, where new groups will be drawn for each round.
 Scoring will be 7/5/3/1.
 Parings will be random for the 1st round and tiered Swiss for subsequent rounds (similar to Pinburgh).
 The MatchPlay software we utilize to run the tournament picks games.
 Playing order will be balanced.

 - The top 28 players will qualify for playoffs.
 Seeds 1-4 get a bye round.